timoh6/timoh6.github.com/_posts/2013-11-05-Secure-random-numbers-for-PHP-developers.md

 /dev/random vs. /dev/urandom?
 -----------------------------

 Unfortunately Linux comes with two interfaces for random numbers.
-According to the experts and making long tory short, both of them are secure (in any practical purpose), but the blocking nature of `/dev/random` makes it usually unusable in interactive web application usage scenario.
+According to the experts and making long story short, both of them are secure (in any practical purpose), but the blocking nature of `/dev/random` makes it usually unusable in interactive web application usage scenario.

-For more about /dev/urandom see this [answer by Thomas Pornin](http://security.stackexchange.com/a/3939) Also, [@tqbf](https://twitter.com/tqbf) put it concise: https://news.ycombinator.com/item?id=6216101
+For more about `/dev/urandom` see this [answer by Thomas Pornin](http://security.stackexchange.com/a/3939) Also, [@tqbf](https://twitter.com/tqbf) put it concise: <https://news.ycombinator.com/item?id=6216101>

 Trust the experts
 -----------------

 Especially in the field of cryptography, it is better to trust the experts.
 If you look at the [NaCl](http://nacl.cr.yp.to/) [source code](http://hyperelliptic.org/nacl/nacl-20110221.tar.bz2), you see there is nothing magical going on under the hood.
-What NaCl does is plain simple /dev/urandom read (with proper error checking).
+What NaCl does is plain simple `/dev/urandom` read (with proper error checking).

 Special need for random integers